 The main conclusions drawn from this report are as follows:

-• There has been notable progress, especially over the last 3 years, in the degree of digitalisation of Spanish companies, driven especially by the transformational leadership of their managers.
+- There has been notable progress, especially over the last 3 years, in the degree of digitalization of Spanish companies, driven especially by the transformational leadership of their managers.

-• 46% are addressing transformation plans towards an agile organisation.
+- 46% are addressing transformation plans towards an agile organization.

-• There is a clear focus on the customer as the centre of the digital strategy and as the driver of new technologies.
+- There is a clear focus on the customer as the center of the digital strategy and as the driver of new technologies.

-• 31% are evolving from traditional intranets to digitised workspaces.
+- 31% are evolving from traditional intranets to digitized workspaces.

 As far as government bodies are concerned, the Digital Economy and Society Index (DESI), published by the European Commission, is of interest.
 This study also serves to situate Spain within the digital environment of the European Union.